yonit1dev/DevConcepts/README.md

 # Dev-Journey

-All steps I took an aspiring Software Engineer.
+All steps I took as an aspiring Software Engineer.

 Feel free to comment by creating an issue.